authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     NOTE TO WORKING GROUP: The a= tag value is a short list of VMC certificate locations.
 Should we wish to introduce additional approaches for Domain Owners to publish evidence of rights, we can introduce additional tags.

 l= locations (URI; REQUIRED).
-The value of this tag is a comma separated list of URIs representing the location of brand indicator files.
-All clients MUST support attempted fetches from at least 2 location URIs, used in order.
-Clients MAY support retrival from more locations, if provided.
-The supported transport is HTTPS only.
+The value of this tag is either empty indicating declination to publish, or a single URI representing the location of a brand indicator file.
+The only supported transport is HTTPS.

     ABNF: